ConnectNowUK/docs/docs/chat/user-guide/user-guide.md

 # Welcome to Chat by ConnectNow
 Welcome to the Chat user guide docs!
 These docs will guide you on using ConnectNow as a user.

+ConnectNow Chat is a powerful tool allowing you to communicate with fellow team members, customers, or external consultants.

 ::: tip
 Every secure ConnectNow chat URL starts with **https://**.
 Make sure yours does too to keep your information safe.
 :::